Do you want to add infinite scroll to your WordPress blog?

 The ‘Image’ section shows the content loader icon that Infinite Scroll will show when it’s loading content.

 By default, it uses a loader GIF image, but you can change this if you want.
 Simply click on ‘Upload’ and then either choose an image from the media library or upload a new file.

 When you are happy with how infinite scrolling is set up, click on the ‘Save Changes’ button to store your changes.

-Now, if you visit your blog, then you will see the infinite scrolling in action.
+Now, if you visit your WordPress website, then you will see the infinite scrolling in action.

 Method 2: Adding Infinite Scroll With YITH Infinite Scrolling (Easy)